denten-books/plain-text/1-chapter.md

 universal Turing machines.

 More than any other mechanism, the Turing machine defined the very limits of computation.
-Since its inception, the Turing machine remains a controversial construct that continues to elicit debate.
-The debate concerns a paradox at the very heart of software engineering.
-In his seminal 1937 paper on computable numbers, Alan Turing, then a student at King's College, imagined a tangible machine to solve a theoretical problem.
+Since its inception, the Turing machine remains a controversial construct that elicits academic debate.
+The debate concerns a paradox at the very heart of computer science and electrical engineering.
+The Turing machine is a hypothetical construct that imagines a physical device to solve a theoretical problem.
+In turn, the computer encorporates a physical device that emulates a hypothetical Turing machine.
+Computation thereofore emerges as a figure stuck in a recursive loop between the ideal and the physical worlds.
+It is a mechanism and an idea.
+The indeterminacy of computation makes the boundaries between hardware and software hard to determine.
+And no matter how hard computer science tries to escape into the realm of pure mathematics, the limits of physical engineering pull it back to the sphere of the applied.

+In his seminal 1937 paper on computable numbers, Alan Turing, then a student at King's College, did a strange thing for a mathematical journal.
+He imagined an applied machine to solve a theoretical problem.
+What that problem was (in the field of elementary number theory) is not as important as how he did it.
 "We may compare a man in the process of computing a real number to a machine that is only capable of a finite number of conditions," he wrote [@turing_computable_1937, 231].
-Spurred The machine imagined mathematical thought as a *mechanical process.* As Charles Petzold explains in his book-length annotation on Turing's paper, it is likel

-A thought experiment about computable numbers that imagines a machine.
+These lines already contain the germ of a controversy.
+Turing suggestively asks his reader to compare computation, a human mental process, to the mechanical action of a machine.
+As Charles Petzold explaines in his book-length annotation on Turing's paper, Turing "makes reference to 'states of mind' that are analogous to machine states" [@petzold_annotated_2008, 67].
+A

 A machine that emulates a thought experiment.

 Alan Turing describes an automatic machine (*a*-machine) capable of transposing the problem of calculability into "effective calculability."
 Where all previous